 Some large recruitment consultancies may provide career development programmes for graduates wanting to progress quickly.

 Commercial training providers offer short courses specific to the skills required in the industry.
-Personal development training for members is also run by the:
+Personal development training for members is also run by the Chartered Institute of Personnel and Development (CIPD) and the Recruitment & Employment Confederation (REC).

+Professional qualifications are available through CIPD and REC.
 These courses are normally undertaken while working in the recruitment industry, rather than as a requirement to gain entry.
-See the IRP website for full details.

-Membership of a professional body such as the CIPD or the IRP is also useful for networking and for access to a range of industry news and resources.
+Membership of a professional body is also useful for networking and for access to a range of industry news and resources.

 As the role is target driven, progression largely depends on achieving and exceeding set targets.
 Career development depends to some extent on the size and structure of the employing agency and, if working for a small company, you may need to change employer or location to progress.
 The ability to sustain a strong performance is vital.